 - Understanding and explaining the humanistic impact of a big organizational decision.

 - Working to understand how people feel about a recent change.

 - Working directly with other people instead of alone.

-ESFJ personality types tend to be drained by...
+ESFJ personality types tend to be stressed and drained by...

 - Communicating with quick, clinical messages that lack human connection.

 - Being assertive and forceful to get people to complete a project.

 - Having to take too many factors into account in order to make decisions.